By Jorge Vazquez, CEO

 Tampa, Florida, is often perceived as a hurricane hotspot due to its location on the Gulf Coast and its history of close calls with tropical storms.
 Yet, the truth is surprising: Tampa has only been directly hit by a handful of hurricanes in its recorded history.
 Despite the countless warnings, evacuation orders, and media coverage, the city has managed to dodge many storms, leading some to believe in a “hurricane bubble” surrounding the area.

-Most recently, Hurricane Helen threatened Tampa, causing widespread concern and preparation.
-But, like many storms before it, Helen ultimately missed Tampa, sparing the region from a direct hit.
+Most recently, Hurricane Helene threatened Tampa, causing widespread concern and preparation.
+But, like many storms before it, Helene ultimately missed Tampa, sparing the region from a direct hit.
 This scenario is not new for Tampa Bay residents, who have seen hurricanes change course or weaken before reaching the city time and again.

 Tampa’s Hurricane History: A Century of Near Misses